confluentinc/ksql/docs/reference/server-configuration.md

 **Per query:** no

 The number of replicas for the internal topics created by ksqlDB Server.
-The default is 1.
+The default is `1`.
 Replicas for the record processing log topic should be configured separately.
 For more information, see [Processing Log](/reference/processing-log).

+Setting this value to `-1` causes ksqlDB to create the internal topics with the broker defaults, if the topics don't exist.

 The default for {{ site.cp }} is `1`.
 The default for
 {{ site.ccloud }} is `3`.